jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew16.md

 #### v.27
 >For the Son of Man is going to come in his Father's glory with his angels, and then he will reward each person according to what he has done.

+#### v.28
+>I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom."